Woodcraft Kitchen and Vanity Cabinet Options

 Tilt-Out Trays

 Sink and sink-front cabinets come with false panels at the top where the sink will go.
-To make use of this space, you can install your own tilt-out trays for storage of small items, but we can no longer install them for you.
-We recommend using the following link to buy tilt-out trays from Rockler.com.
+To make use of this space, we can also install a tilt-out tray, which we obtain from Rev-a-Shelf.
+You can install your own tilt-out trays, which you can buy from many sources, including Rockler.com.

 unfinished kitchen cabinet with tilt-out tray